Alexandria Ocasio-Cortez: Harassment

+In November 2021, Representative Paul Gosar posted a version of the title sequence of the anime series Attack on Titan on social media that he had edited with the faces of Ocasio-Cortez, Joe Biden, and himself superimposed on the show's characters, depicting Gosar attacking them with swords and killing Ocasio-Cortez.
+Speaker Nancy Pelosi called for law enforcement and the House Ethics Committee to investigate it as a threat.
+Pelosi opened discussion on the House floor, saying that Gosar's actions demanded a response: "We cannot have members joking about murdering each other or threatening the president of the United States.
+This is both an indictment of our elected officials and an insult to the institution of the House of Representatives.
+It's not just about us as members of Congress.
+It is a danger that it represents to everyone in the country."
+When Republican House members refused to condemn the video, Ocasio-Cortez responded that she believed the video was "part of a pattern that normalizes violence", adding, "I believe this is a part of a concerted strategy and I think it's very important for us to draw a strict line a strong line for material consequence".
+She gave a six-minute floor speech, saying, "This is not about me.
+This is not about Representative Gosar.
+This is about what we're willing to accept."
+The House voted to censure Gosar, mostly along party lines.
+The last time the House censured a lawmaker was in 2010.

 January 6 Capitol attack

 In a nearly 90-minute Instagram Live video made in February 2021, Ocasio-Cortez said that she had previously experienced sexual assault, and recounted her experience of fear during the 2021 storming of the United States Capitol, when she was in her office (in the Cannon House Office Building).
 She said she had hidden in her office bathroom before being startled by a Capitol Police officer who entered her office suite and shouted "Where is she?" before ordering her and her staff to evacuate to a different House Office Building.
 Ocasio-Cortez said the officer did not self-identify, and said she first believed the officer's voice was that of an attacker.
 She described sheltering in place in Representative Katie Porter's office and preparing for what she believed would be an assault by rioters on their offices.
 She said, "I had a very close encounter where I thought I was going to die."